GA1/scripts/img_resize/README.md

-a script for reducing size of images in the `input` directory by resizing them to down, and saving them in `output`directory
+a script for reducing size of images in the `input` directory.
+The result images are saved in the `output` directory